isaacnmm/pestpolicy-hugo2XX/content/posts/how-long-do-gnats-live/index.md

-﻿
-- -
+﻿---
-- title: How Long Do Gnats Live
+title: How Long Do Gnats Live
-description: Gnats are restless two
-- winged flies commonly found in residential and commercial establishments.
+description: Gnats are restless two-winged flies commonly found in residential and commercial establishments.
 How long do gnats live?
 The simple answer is The average...
-slug: /how
+slug: /how-long-do-gnats-live/
-- long
-- do
-- gnats
-- live/
-date: 2025
-- 07
-- 10 00:00:00+00:00
+date: 2025-07-10 00:00:00+00:00
-lastmod: 2025
-- 07
-- 10 00:00:00+03:00
+lastmod: 2025-07-10 00:00:00+03:00
 author: Isaac
 categories:
 - Gnat